aysenurdalfidan/life-expectancy-prediction-ml-project/README.md

 ---

 ## Key Insights

+- **GDP vs. Life Expectancy:** The scatter plot demonstrates a positive correlation between GDP and life expectancy.
+Countries with higher GDP tend to have a higher life expectancy, highlighting the impact of economic development on public health.
+- **Average Life Expectancy by Status:** The bar chart reveals that developed countries have significantly higher average life expectancy compared to developing nations.
+This aligns with better healthcare infrastructure and living conditions in developed countries.
+- **Life Expectancy Trend Over Years:** The line plot indicates a gradual increase in global life expectancy over the years, reflecting improvements in medical advancements, nutrition, and overall quality of life.
+- **Correlation Heatmap:** The heatmap showcases strong correlations between life expectancy and factors such as schooling, income composition, and healthcare expenditure, reinforcing the importance of socioeconomic factors in predicting life expectancy.

 - **Socioeconomic factors are critical:** Features like **GDP** and **Income composition of resources** are the most important predictors of life expectancy, as shown by feature importance analysis.
 - **Health indicators are significant:** Factors such as **HIV/AIDS prevalence** and vaccination rates (e.g., Polio, Hepatitis B) show a strong relationship with life expectancy.